EarthEngineering/protocol/EARTH-Protocol-english.md

 ## FindNeighbours

-`FindNeighbours`: the message sent from one node to find another one.
+The message sent from one node to find another one.

 message`FindNeighbours` contains 3 parameters: